Information on sources of financial support

 All junior members, whether graduates or undergraduates, may compete and the entries will be judged by a Committee consisting of both junior members and senior members of the College.
 Competitors should send in one example of work done during the previous twelve months.
-Entries are considered in Trinity Term each year and should be sent to the President's Secretary not later than the end of the third week of Trinity Term.
+Entries are considered in Trinity Term each year and should be sent to the President's PA not later than the end of the third week of Trinity Term.

 Alister Sutherland Award

 This award is for a journey in the high mountains.
 Applications are invited for this award which has been instituted as a result of a generous gift from Dr Gillian Sutherland in memory of Alister Sutherland, distinguished economist, who read Politics, Philosophy and Economics at St John's.
 The award, up to £350, will be made annually to an undergraduate or graduate member of St John's who presents the most imaginative and best planned proposal for a journey in the high mountains, preferably (but not necessarily) in mountainous regions where the summits exceed 3000 metres in height.
 The purpose is to encourage the discovery and the enjoyment of the high mountains.

 Applications are considered in Hilary Term each year and should be sent to the President's PA not later than the end of the third week of Hilary Term.